To whom does the directive apply?

 - the health professional writing the prescription must be licensed to prescribe in his/her home member State.

-Will a prescription for medication or medical devices written in France be recognized in another member State?
+Will a prescription for medications or medical devices written in France be recognized in another member State?

 A prescription written in France must include the following information: